JRCSTU/fuefit/README.rst

 ..
 Note::
     This project depends on the *numpy/scipy*, *pandas* and *win32* python-packages that themselfs require the use of *C* and *Fortran* compilers to build from sources.
-    To avoid this hussle, you can choose instead a self-wrapped python distribution like *Anaconda/minoconda*, *Winpython*, or *Canopy*.
+    To avoid this hussle, you can choose instead one of the methods below:

+    a self-wrapped python distribution like
+    *Anaconda/miniconda*, *Winpython*, or *Canopy*.

     ..
 Tip::
         * Under *Windows* you can try the self-wrapped `WinPython <http://winpython.github.io/>`_ distribution,